qumsieh/qumsieh.github.com/_posts/2012-12-14-Evolutionary-Image-Replication-Using-Perl.md

 Get it [here on GitHub](https://github.com/qumsieh/pl-GeneticImageMatch/blob/master/gaImgMatch.pl)

+*Obligatory note*: This is very rough code that I wrote in under an hour, then cleaned up enough to not feel too ashamed about posting it.
+I'm sure there are better ways to do things.
+Feel free to suggest enhacements.

 ## Conclusion

 It was surprisingly easy to write the program, and it performed relatively well.
 Just like evolution in real life, GAs are really slow.
 5000 generations was enough to get a general outline of the final image, but to get a more accurate result, we need to run it for a much longer time.
 I'm currently running the same algorithm for 25000 generations to see what happens.